 Is the 19th arrondissement suitable for families?

-The 19th arrondissement offers several advantages for families: the Buttes-Chaumont park (25 hectares), the Bassin de la Villette, the Cite des Sciences, well-regarded schools around Botzaris and Jourdain, and more spacious apartments than in central Paris at an equivalent budget.
+The 19th arrondissement offers several advantages for families: the Buttes-Chaumont park (25 hectares), the Bassin de la Villette, the Cité des Sciences, well-regarded schools around Botzaris and Jourdain, and more spacious flats than in central Paris at an equivalent budget.

-How long does it take to find a 4-bedroom in the 19th arrondissement?
+How long does it take to find a four-room flat in the 19th arrondissement?

-The average search duration for a 4-bedroom in the 19th arrondissement is 6 to 10 weeks.
+The average search duration for a four-room flat in the 19th arrondissement is 6 to 10 weeks.
 Properties near the Buttes-Chaumont sell faster, often within two weeks on the market, making a property hunter's responsiveness decisive.